-- be in English; - be submitted in accordance with any format requirements specified in relevant Returnable Schedules; - be priced in Australian dollars and all pricing must be GST exclusive; and - use Microsoft Word .docx and Excel .xlsx formats, as required, when Word and Excel Returnable Schedules are to be submitted and, where specified in these Tender Guidelines, PDF format.
+- a. be in English; - b. be submitted in accordance with any format requirements specified in relevant Returnable Schedules; - c. be priced in Australian dollars and all pricing must be Goods and Services Tax (GST) exclusive; and - d. use Microsoft Word .docx and Excel .xlsx formats, as required, when Word and Excel Returnable Schedules are to be submitted and, where specified in these Tender Guidelines, PDF format.